Everard I of Breteuil

 Everard I of Breteuil (died 12 February 1066), son of Gilduin, Count of Breteuil and Viscount of Chartres, and his wife Emmeline.
 Everard was the patriarch of the Le Puiset family which produced a large number of participants in the First Crusade.
-The Le Puisets were closed aligned with the family of Montlhéry through the marriage of his third son Hugh to the daughter of Guy I of Montlhéry.
+The Le Puisets were closely aligned with the family of Montlhéry through the marriage of his third son Hugh to the daughter of Guy I of Montlhéry.

 Everard married Humberge, who may have been the sister of the wife of Hugh Bardoul of Broyes.
-Evard and Humberge had seven children:
+Everard and Humberge had seven children: